course-dprep/airbnb-amenities-for-digital-nomads-barcelona/README.md

 ## About

-This respository was made by Lisa Holling and Roos van Sambeek and was commissioned by Hannes Datta, proffesor at Tilburg University.
-This project was part of the course 'Data Preparation and Workflow Management'.
+This respository was made by [Lisa Holling](https://github.com/Lisa-Holling) and [Roos van Sambeek](https://github.com/Roosvansambeek) and was commissioned by Hannes Datta, professor at Tilburg University.
+This project was part of the course 'Data Preparation and Workflow Management' of the MSc Marketing Analytics.